Thomas-Rudge/chess_game/README.md

 # Get both kings
 kings = chess.get_kings

-# Check whether a move will expose a king to check
+# Check whether a move will expose a king to check, the first argument is the piece object
+# being moves, the second argument is the square being moved to, and the third argument
+# is the King object that you want to check for exposure.
 chess.does_move_expose_king?(knight, [3, 3], king)
  => true